Camakau: Current use

 Camakaus are still used in the traditional region today, particularly in the islands in the Lau group.
 The camakau is culturally perceived as old fashioned when used today, however, economic and environmental reasons make the camakau a very effective alternative to motorboats.
 The effects of climate change are being particularly felt by Fiji and the surrounding islands due to changing weather patterns as well as rising sea levels, and the associated economic impact of this.
 Thus, the camakau is being implemented back into society due to its environmental and economic benefits.
 Gianne.
 B (2010) states that modern camakaus' are also implementing nails, marine glue, rope and Styrofoam, taking the traditional design and making it more effective to be used in modern society.

 The camakau is being used in islands where transportation is difficult, particularly due to the price of fuel and motorboats.
 The Uto Ni Yalo Trust is an organisation which gifts traditional Fijian canoes to island communities.
 In 2020, the Trust gifted five Camakaus to villagers of Nasesara, of which the village elder, Vilive Waqavuka said:Transportation has always been a challenge because fuel is costly and we have to use fibreglass boats to travel to Levuka Market to sell our produce.
 With these canoes, fuel is not required.
 We can save fuel money to buy essential items for our families.Further, it has been said that in this community, the boats will help with sustainable fishing practices, as the islanders search for food to feed their family, opposed to fishing in abundance so that they are able to sell them at the market, to be able to afford fish.

 When building the camakau today, there is an issue of sourcing the wood.
-This is because the vest timber, or Intsia bijuga, is no longer in abundance.
+This is because the vesi timber, or Intsia bijuga, is no longer in abundance.
 There is a commercial production of wooden bowls made from this wood, which is affecting the supply of wood available for canoe building.
 Further the economic and social difficulties currently being felt in the Fijian region will place pressure on the ability of the society to reasonably fund and create these canoes.

 There is growing tourism in Fiji for these traditional canoes to be seen in museums, and on the water as well as for models of the canoes in many countries, including New Zealand.